-In this book, sales expert Grant Cardone starts from the premise that everything in life is a sale.
+In Sell or Be Sold, sales expert Grant Cardone starts from the premise that everything in life is a sale.
 Understanding the principles of selling is therefore vital for success in life, whether at work or in personal relationships.
 Cardone asserts that the primary reason that businesses fail is an inability to sell enough, whether that means selling ideas, products, or services.
 Combining the theory of a motivational book with the practical steps found in a how-to manual, the book lays out the steps needed to master the art of selling.
 This includes recognizing that selling is a way of life; that a successful sale is almost never about price; and that the customer is always right.
 The overarching theme throughout the book is that it is essential to take responsibility for the sale and for your own success in life.
-Ultimately, it is the job of the salesperson to identify the customer’s need and to determine how best to fulfill that need.
+Ultimately, it is the job of the salesperson to identify the customer's needs and to determine how best to fulfill that need.

-Selling is a Way of Life
+Selling is a way of life

 To succeed, a person must be able to sell.
 Every person needs to be able to sell others on their ideas to advance their goals and their own life.
 Salespeople make the world go round and drive entire economies.
 Indeed, all professions rely to some extent on sales.

 "...the only people that are getting promoted in life are those that are able to most successfully sell their ideas to others."

 The greatest sale of all is to sell yourself.
 Conviction is the make-or-break point in any transaction.
 Without conviction, the sale will not happen.